 - Impact of school closures on socioeconomic inequalities in children's wellbeing and development, led by Peter Craig.

 Over 100 countries, including the UK, have closed schools as part of their social distancing measures during the coronavirus pandemic.
 A possibly severe unintended consequence of school closures is a widening of educational inequalities, with implications for health inequalities down the line.
 Research in countries with a long summer break suggests that differential attainment losses account for a substantial fraction of total educational inequalities.
-Although UK schools have a relatively short summer holiday, the COVID-19 related closures will lead to (at least) a 3-4 month break from classroom teaching for most children, and a partial return after that.
+Although UK schools have a relatively short summer holiday, the COVID-19 related closures will lead to (at least) a 3-4 month break from classroom teaching for most children, and the possibility of further disruption after that.

 A range of surveys in the UK have reported widely varying levels of support for home schooling between pupils at private and publicly-funded schools, and between schools within the public sector.

 The suspension of much education testing and survey fieldwork will make impacts difficult to measure directly, but it may be possible to get useful insights into possible consequences from existing data.
 Our study includes (1) a rapid scoping review of the international evidence of differential attainment loss; (2) analysis of cognitive and social development measures for 5, 7, 11 and 13 year olds in the Millennium Cohort Study to identify whether disparities (e.g. by parental income or education) widen between the last month prior to the summer break and the first month after, and whether the pattern changes as children get older.